simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

 The design of the database data model is an exercise that must be performed at the very initial stage of the creation of a database.
-Once the objects (and objectives) of a study are identified and described (see above), some tools exist to graphically translates the conceptual model into connected tables, each of them representing a specific entity of the world.
-This process is not trivial and force biologists to "formalize" their goals, data and scientific approach (which also helps to organize the whole data collection in a systematic and consistent way).
+Once the objects (and objectives) of a study are identified and described (see above), some tools exist to graphically translate the conceptual model into connected tables, each of them representing a specific entity of the world.
+This process is not trivial and forces biologists to "formalize" their goals, data and scientific approach (which also helps to organize the whole data collection in a systematic and consistent way).
 For example, at the beginning of a